aviumlabs/phoenix/README.md

 # A Phoenix Framework Repo

 This repo builds a Phoenix Framework docker image.

-This image is based on the Elixir Alpine docker image.
+The image is based on the Elixir Alpine docker image.

-The included `prepare` script will create a Phoenix Framework project without database support.
-It sets the container name to the same name given to the application.
+## Recent Changes

+Added __phoenix__ system account and set /opt/phoenix as the default container directory.

+The prepare script has been internalized and the functionality moved to the docker-entrypoint.sh file.

+Running the container now depends on a couple of environment variables to be passed to the container.

+APP_NAME - the name of the Phoenix application to be setup or run.
+ECTO - a y/n flag (defaults to n) to include database support in the
+       Phoenix application

+Ecto support in the docker-entrypoint script is designed to work with a docker compose project (see Companion Project below) to read the database secret from docker secrets.

+Mix and hex are now installed under the /opt/phoenix directory.

+Temporarily removed nodejs and npm due to incompatabilities between Phoenix v1.7.18 and Alpine 3.20.

 ## Naming Convention

 The naming convention is branched into **Standard** and **Extended** and is based on similar projects based on the Alpine Linux distribution, where